Gooru/ln-rescope/README.md

 - Now generate the data for messages based on source
     - class join, one event per member specified in payload will be created.
     - course assign to class, class members will be looked up and one event per member of class will be created
-    - rescope setting change, class members will be looked up and one event per member of class will be created
     - OOB, this won't be used by API per se, but by READ handler to post message along with member id in case of 404
         - This may also be used as API to trigger rescope on adhoc basis
 - Note that here we won't validate if class member may have (with current UI flows may not be possible) rescoped content already.
 That will be done downstream